siakaramalegos/perf_workshop/perf.md

 1. Go to this webpagetest profile: [tinyurl.com/y5bl5ksn](https://tinyurl.com/y5bl5ksn)
 2. Click on the waterfall for Run 2 (the median run).
 3. Focus on the all the font-related lines.
 What do you notice?
+4. What would happen if we requested the font in the CSS?

 <video autoplay loop playsinline muted>
   <source src="./images/hamster.mp4" type="video/mp4">